 (ii) such other time as the Treasurer and the Authority’s board of management may agree.

-(4) If the Authority’s board of management considers that payment to the Consolidated Fund of an interim dividend for a financial year is justified, the board may make a recommendation to the Minister as to the amount of the interim dividend that should be paid.
+(4) If the Authority’s board of management considers that payment to the Consolidated Account of an interim dividend for a financial year is justified, the board may make a recommendation to the Minister as to the amount of the interim dividend that should be paid.

 (5) The Minister, with the Treasurer’s concurrence —